danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 }()
 ```

-With this new bundle in place, you can now use the `.myPackage` bundle instead of `.module` to make external previews work.
-If they start crashing again, you can use the technique above to find out why.
+With this new bundle, you can now use `.myPackage` instead of `.module` to make external previews work.
+If they start crashing, you can use the techniques above to find out why.

 ## Using our custom bundle in SwiftGen

-If you use [SwiftGen]({{page.swiftgen}}) to generate code from your assets and resource files, you should tell it to use the custom bundle as well, by adjusting the `swiftgen.yml` file so that it defines a `bundle`:
+If you use [SwiftGen]({{page.swiftgen}}) to generate code from your assets and resource files, you should tell it to use the custom bundle, by adjusting the `swiftgen.yml` file so that it defines a `bundle`:

 ```
 // swiftgen.yml